 Python is an open-source, high-level programming language created by Guido Van Rossum and first released in 1991.
-Python is rapidly becoming the go-to language due to ease of writing and code readability.
-It is case sensitive language.
-The below guide to python is a perfect manner to start learning python where we introduce you to comments, operators, variables, keywords, and string operations in python.
+Python is rapidly becoming the go-to language due to its ease of writing and code readability.
+It is a case sensitive language.
+The below guide to Python is a perfect way to start learning Python where we introduce you to comments, operators, variables, keywords, and string operations in Python.

 - Comments in Python